MaxMayerhofer5/Ai-Project/README.md

 Try download from https://drive.google.com/drive/folders/1MTyka_WIb_TrmXud1uw1fPY6JTOF4zOR?usp=sharing, if that doesnt work, do this.

+After this, go to the ai.exe file and open it.
+To use, draw a letter in the Square, click "Analyse" to see what it predicts it is, and click Erase to erase the current letter.

 Here, there is the code for the app I made, to use it, you have to download a few things first.

 1: Python 3.9